boudewijndanser/Pizza-Configurator/README.md

 * Pick one or more toppings
 * Choose for Turbo Drone delivery

+The Redux state contained the state of the pizza.
+The price was calculated and updated based on the information from the Redux state.
+Al pizza desciptions, prices, etc were loaded from an external file.

 ###### No pizza's were harmed during the making.